 Relationship of contact person has with the participant.
 Q55a: Is this an ARE Contact?

 This question is looking to record if this person has been assigned as an Alternate designated contact in the ARE form by the participant.
+Or if by the definition described in Section B, of this document, can be can be identified as a "Alternate Respondent/Designated Respondent/Proxy".

-Q56 -56.J.1 Current home address of primary contact (local contact 1)

-Confirm and/or collect and record the address of this local primary contact person.

-Q57 Telephone (local contact 1)

-Confirm and/or collect and record the telephone number of the local primary contact person.
+- Q56 -56.J.1 Current home address of primary contact (local contact 1) Confirm and/or collect and record the address of this local primary contact person. - Q57 Telephone (local contact 1) Confirm and/or collect and record the telephone number of the local primary contact person.